YongshuoLiu/github.io/about.md

 ---

 # About Me
 <!--author-->
-Hi, My name is Yongshuo Liu,I graduated from Qingdao Agricultural University with a bachelor's degree.
 I was born in [Jining](https://en.wikipedia.org/wiki/Jining), which is roughly the midpoint between Beijing and Shanghai.
 ## Education
 Qingdao Agricultural University, B.E.
 Computer Science and Technology.
 Graduate in May 2023.